Privacy Policy

 Contact and enquiry form submissions24 months from date of submission, or until the matter is resolved.

 Newsletter subscriber dataUntil you unsubscribe, or 36 months from last engagement, whichever is sooner.
+This applies equally to opt-ins submitted from within the OrbisID product.

 Analytics data (Google Analytics)14 months (Google Analytics default data retention setting).